dbgcode/resources-magento-frontend-dev/README.md

  * inchoo.net [Designers Guide to Magento] (http://inchoo.net/wp-content/uploads/2008/06/designers_guide_to_magento.pdf)

 # Contribute
-Your contributions defenitely adds value to this guide. if you find any resources which can be added, an idea that would be nice to have, feel free to fork the repository and work on it.
+Your contributions truely adds value to this guide. if you find any resources which can be added, an idea that would be nice to have, feel free to fork the repository and work on it.
 Send a pull request.
 Spread the knowledge.